More than 75% of falls take place inside or in close proximity to the home, but your home doesn’t have to be an obstacle course of potential falls.

 - Move the phone within arm’s reach of your bed.
 You might need help in the middle of the night, so having a phone nearby is a safe option.

 - Add a non-slip rubber mat to the shower or tub.
-The traction of the mat or rubber self-stick strips will help keep you from slipping when stepping on the wet surfaces.
+The traction of the mat or rubber self-stick strips will help keep you from slipping when stepping on wet surfaces.

 - Install grab bars by the toilet and tub.
 The hard surfaces of the bathroom can make falling even more dangerous.
 Having properly installed grab bars around the toilet and tub provide needed support and balance.
 Remember, towel racks aren’t grab bars, but grab bars can be towel racks.
 Grab bars should be installed by a professional to make sure they are at the correct levels and properly anchored to the walls.
 The National Association of Home Builders has Certified Aging-in-Place Specialists who work in many communities.
-If you cannot find a certified professional, then check with your local Area Agency on Aging for a list of handymen who can help with installation.
+If you cannot find a certified professional, check with your local Area Agency on Aging for a list of handymen who can help with installation.

 - Consider a shower chair and a hand-held shower head.
 These can help you avoid reaching or straining during your shower.